jerryzhu1/cs109/README.md

 ## Lab 3 (statistics and probability theory):
 * Code: ./Lab3/Lab3-*.ipynb
 * Some tricks (for python 3):
-    * For np.reshape(*newshape*), one shape dimension can be -1.
+    * For np.reshape(*newshape*), one shape dimension can be -1
-        * In this case, the value is inferred from the length of the array and remaining dimensions.
+        * In this case, the value is inferred from the length of the array and remaining dimensions

 <br>

 ## Lab 4 (regression):
 * Code: ./Lab4/Lab4-stats.ipynb
 * Some tricks (for python 3):
-    * sklearn.cross_validation will be deprecated, use sklearn.model_selection.train_test_split instead.
+    * sklearn.cross_validation will be deprecated, use sklearn.model_selection.train_test_split instead
-    * Use result.summary2() instead of result.summary() when fit Logistic regression with statsmodels.api.logit,
+    * Use result.summary2() instead of result.summary() when fit Logistic regression with statsmodels.api.logit

 <br>